-The directors of the Responsible Entity during the 2021 financial year and as at the date of this report are:
+The directors of the Responsible Entity during the 2022 financial year and as at the date of this report are:

-Mr. Stuart Nisbett (Chair) Mr. Warwick Keneally Mr. Mike Adams Mr. Peter Shear
+- Mr. Stuart Nisbett Independent, Non-Executive Chairperson (Chair) - Mr. Warwick Keneally Non-Independent, Executive Director - Mr. Mike Adams Non-Independent, Non-Executive Director (retired 9 December 2021) - Mr. Peter Shear Independent.
+Non-Executive Director

-The company secretaries of the Responsible Entity during the 2021 financial year and as at the date of this report are:
+The company secretaries of the Responsible Entity during the 2022 financial year and as at the date of this report are:

-Ms. Hannah Chan Ms. Caroline Purtell
+- Ms. Hannah Chan - Ms. Caroline Purtell.

-Having regard to the size of the Fund and the nature of its business, the Board has determined that a Board with four members is the appropriate composition for the Board and will enable it to continue to effectively discharge its responsibilities to the Fund.
+Having regard to the size of the Fund and the nature of its business, the Board has determined that a Board with three members is the appropriate composition for the Board and will enable it to continue to effectively discharge its responsibilities to the Fund.
 However, the composition of the Board will be reviewed periodically.

-The current Board comprises two independent directors, Stuart Nisbett and Peter Shear, and two non-independent directors, Warwick Keneally and Mike Adams, with the independent Chair holding the casting vote.
+The current Board comprises two independent directors, Stuart Nisbett1 and Peter Shear, and one non-independent director, Warwick Keneally, with the independent Chair holding a casting vote.
 The Board, however, has established a compliance committee (Compliance Committee) with a majority of external members, who are responsible for monitoring the extent to which the Responsible Entity complies with the Fund's constitution, compliance plan and any relevant regulations.
 The Compliance Committee must provide a report to the Board at least on a quarterly basis and report to the Australian Securities & Investments Commission (ASIC) if it is of the view that the Responsible Entity has not complied with the Fund's constitution, compliance plan or any relevant regulations.